(1) Apply now to work with us - Interim Head of Policy and Advocacy (Maternity Cover)

 The Department of Foreign Affairs’ Evaluation Seminar Series is hosting its 8th seminar in its series on 8th December, and welcomes interested participants to attend.
 This seminar will focus on ‘Building an Evaluation Function from the Ground Up’.
 It will take place at Iveagh House from 1:00pm to 2:00pm (doors at 12:30pm).
 You must register in order to attend (in person or online).
 Register here.

 Situations Vacant - Paid Posts

-(1) Concern Worldwide - Vacancies in Ireland and Internationally
+(4) Concern Worldwide - Vacancies in Ireland and Internationally

 Concern Worldwide is currently advertising vacancies for various roles in Ireland and internationally.
 Find out more about these roles.
 Various closing dates apply.

-Situations Vacant - Internships and Volunteer Posts
+Situations Vacant - Unpaid Posts (Internships and Volunteering)

 Courses and Training